lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 Must (not) have participated
 =============================

-These fields allow you to specify that participants are only eligibile for this study if they **have** participated in a certain study or set of studies, and/or **have not** participated in a certain study or set of studies.
+These fields allow you to specify that participants are only eligible for this study if they **have** participated in a certain study or set of studies, and/or **have not** participated in a certain study or set of studies.
 This can be useful for making sure that samples do not overlap across a set of studies, or recruiting specific participants for longitudinal follow-up studies.

 For each of these fields, you can click on a study to select it, and click it again to remove it.
 You can select multiple studies.
 The list of currently-selected studies will appear below the selection box.